graphprotocol/rfcs/engineering-plans/0004-subgraph-grafting.md

            should be ok; it might lead to less than helpful error messages when trying to query the old subgraph but should cause no harm beyond that
+- Since we are changing the manifest format, `graph-cli` will need validation for that. `graph-node`'s manifest validation will also need to be updated.

 ## Tests